willsew/ds_portfolio/personal_projects/nba-3par-efficiency-analysis/README.md

 This analysis addresses the question:
 > How does a player’s shot selection, as measured by 3-point attempt rate (3PAr), relate to their scoring efficiency (eFG%)?

-Understanding this relationship helps quantify whether the modern 3-point revolution truly maximizes player-level efficiency, or whether specialization remains superior to balance.
+Understanding this relationship helps quantify whether the modern 3-point revolution truly maximizes player-level efficiency, or whether specialization remains superior to versatility.

 ---